plone/sphinxtheme.plone/README.rst

 sphinx.themes.plone is a collection of `Sphinx`_ themes for the `Plone`_ documentation project.

-The different themes are used on `docs.plone.org`_.
+The different themes are used on `docs.plone.org`_, but are not limited for this purpose.
+It might be used for all Plone Package Documentations, or even private usecase but than without the Plone Logo and Footer.

 Features
 --------

-- sphinx.themes.plone comes with own themes for Plone 3, Plone 4 and Plone 5
+- sphinx.themes.plone comes with own themes for

+  * Plone Classic (Plone 2.0-3.3 Design)
+  * Plone Sunburst (Plone 4 Design)
+  * Plone Barceloneta (Plone 5 Design)
+  * Plone Org 4 (Generation of Plone 4)
+  * Plone Org 5 (Generation of Plone 5)

 Installation
 ------------